wultra/powerauth-mobile-sdk/docs/Migration-from-1.6-to-1.7.md

 - All asynchronous methods in `PowerAuthKeychain` are now deprecated.
 You should use synchronous methods as a replacement.
 - All methods with biometry prompt in `PowerAuthKeychain` are now deprecated.
 You can use new methods with `PowerAuthKeychainAuthentication` as a replacement.
+- `PowerAuthTokenStore.removeLocalToken()` and `PowerAuthTokenStore.removeAllLocalTokens|()` functions are now disabled for app extensions.
+You have to manage tokens from the main application now.

 ## watchOS